ImgWhale/imgwhale/docs/guide/README.md

 ### TOO_MANY_REQUESTS <Badge text="POST" type="warning" vertical="middle" />

 ::: warning This error is returned when you have exceeded the limit of requests per 10 minutes per each IP address.
+Premium users don't have an API limit.
 **Status Code** • `429`<br>
 **Message** • `TOO_MANY_REQUESTS`<br>
 **Error** • `true`